mindsandthings/Obsidian_Repo/1. Projects/x477 indexing course/Module 4 - Indexing specifications/Reading notes module 4.md

 ### Obscure names

 Sometimes a text makes reference to an individual by only a forename or a surname.
-If such references are indexable and the full name cannot be ascertained, the name is entered as given in the text and further identified fied by a qualifying phrase: Sarah (Lady Jane's handmaid)
+If such references are indexable and the full name cannot be ascertained, the name is entered as given in the text and further identified by a qualifying phrase: Sarah (Lady Jane's handmaid)

 ## Names with particles
 See more detailed reference sources when you have more than a handful of such names.